cr0wnctf/cr0wnctf.github.io/_posts/2020-08-25-googlectf-2020-root-power.markdown

 ## Outline

 1. First look at disk image.
-2. Access the filesystem.
+2. Access the file system.
 3. Discover the authentication mechanism.
 4. Reverse engineering a kernel module.
 5. Discovering what `initramfs` contains and does.
 6. Reverse engineering an AML file.
 7. Win.

-## Tl;dr
+## TL;DR

 The given image has a pluggable authentication module that checks if a char device `/dev/chck` reads __1__ when __root__ login is attempted.
-The kernel module responsible for said device reads from ACPI, logic of which is within a ACPI Machine Language (AML) file.
+The kernel module responsible for said device reads from ACPI, logic of which is within an ACPI Machine Language (AML) file.
 Decompiling it shows that it is a PS/2 keyboard device, and the make/break codes form the flag.

 ## First look